Open-ET/openet-ssebop/README.rst

 Model Design
 ============

 The primary component of the SSEBop model is the Image() class.
-The Image class can be used to compute an image of ET, as well as .
+The Image class can be used to compute a single fraction of reference ET (ETf) image from a single input image.
 The Image class should generally be instantiated from an Earth Engine Landsat image using the collection specific methods listed below.
-ET image collections can be built by computing ET in a function that is mapped over a collection of input images (please see the `Example Notebooks`_ for more details).
+ET image collections can be built by computing ET in a function that is mapped over a collection of input images.
+Please see the `Example Notebooks`_ for more details.

 Landsat Collection 1 TOA Input Image
 ------------------------------------